 Keep reading to find out just how much Canadians care about brands.

 1. 73% of Canadian small business owners constantly monitor statistics about branding.

 Nearly three-quarters of Canadian small business owners (SBO’s) actively monitor their brand’s perception.
 Around 52% have incorporated digital elements, such as a company website, into their branding strategy.

 However, small business branding statistics also reveal that 60% of business owners still rely on employees to communicate the brand’s value to customers.
 Surprisingly, 45% of SBOs reported that this traditional (word of mouth) marketing technique was still effective.

-According to Facebook page stats, the second most influential brand in Canada is Woodland, with 3,053,548 users.
-The third most popular brand, with 2,474,512 customers, is Work and Live in Canada—an information resource for immigrants.
+According to Facebook page stats, the second most influential brand in Canada was Woodland, with 3,053,548 users.
+The third most popular brand, with 2,474,512 customers, was Work and Live in Canada—an information resource for immigrants.